Executive Team

 VP Engagement

-As VP Engagement Jayden is responsible for:
+As VP of Engagement, Kristen is responsible for:

 • Promoting and initiating networking and inter-society communication for member societies